Off-Peak Usage | Guernsey Electricity

 A quick 1-hour cycle of a washing machine at 6 or 7pm, especially during winter, means the power station has to help supply the electricity.
 This power is generated using fossil-fuels.

-In other words, you’re using diesel to clean your clothes at peak times.
+In other words, you’re using fossil-fuels to clean your clothes at peak times.

-But if you set a time delay to start between 11pm and 5am, instead of fossil-fuels you can get the clothes clean using low-carbon energy, as electricity demand is so low during this overnight period.
+But if you set a time delay to start between 11pm and 5am, you can get your clothes clean using low-carbon energy, as electricity demand is so low during this overnight period.
+Cleaner energy for cleaner clothes.

-Plus, using a longer 'EcoMode' will save you money too as it actually uses less electricity and less water, especially if you’re on the Super Economy 12 tariff which offers low-rate electricity over 50% cheaper than earlier in the day.
+Plus, using a longer 'EcoMode' should help save you money too as it actually uses less electricity and less water, especially if you’re on the Super Economy 12 tariff which offers low-rate electricity over 50% cheaper than earlier in the day.
 Over time, it all adds up!

 How can I spend less money?